oneeve8/kobble-data/content/The Sorrowful Mysteries.md

 The 2nd Sorrowful Mystery
 The Scourging at the Pillar

-Wishing to satisfy the crowd, Pilate released Barabbas for them, and af
+Wishing to satisfy the crowd, Pilate released Barabbas for them, and after having Jesus scourged, he handed Him over to be crucified.
+(M)
 :::
 ::: slide
 Our Father who art in Heaven,